Bose-Einstein Condensate on a Synthetic Topological Hall Cylinder: Calculations of BEC wavefunctions in the real space

-The BEC wavefunction corresponding to Fig.~\ref{figs1}A(B) can be described by $\phi_p(q_y=0)$ ($\phi_m(q_y=0)$) in Eq.~(\ref{phi1}) (Eq.~(\ref{phi2})), an eigenfunction of the $\hat{S}$ operator with an eigenvalue of $e^{i q_y d/2}=1$ ($-e^{i q_y d/2}=-1$).
-Due to the nonsymmorphic symmetry, we find that (1) The calculated density of each spin state has a periodicity of $d/2$.
-(2) For the ground band, the phase of spin states $\ket{1}$ and $\ket{4}$ ($\ket{2}$ and $\ket{3}$) have a period of $d/2$ ($d$).
-For the first excited band, the phase of spin states $\ket{1}$ and $\ket{4}$ ($\ket{2}$ and $\ket{3}$) have a period of $d$ ($d/2$). {In general, for $q_y\neq 0$, the phase of two spin states would have a periodicity of $d$ while the phase of the other two would have a periodicity of $d/2$, because a nonzero $q_y$ would only introduce an overall phase factor to the spin states at $q_y=0$.}
+(1) \textit{Case 1}\\ The calculated population and phase in the real space for each spin state shown in Fig.~\ref{FigSIBECwavefunction_Mobius}(a) and \ref{FigSIBECwavefunction_Mobius}(b) are respectively for a BEC in the ground and the first excited bands.
+The red line, green dashed line, blue circles and black squares respectively correspond to $\ket{1}$, $\ket{2}$, $\ket{3}$, and $\ket{4}$.
+The BEC wavefunction corresponding to Fig.~\ref{FigSIBECwavefunction_Mobius}(a)[(b)] can be described by $\phi_p(q_y=0)$ [$\phi_m(q_y=0)$] in Eq.~(\ref{phi1}) [Eq.~(\ref{phi2})], an eigenfunction of the $\hat{S}$ operator with an eigenvalue of $e^{i q_y d/2}=1$ ($-e^{i q_y d/2}=-1$).
+Because of the nonsymmorphic symmetry, we find that (I) the calculated population of each spin state has a periodicity of $d/2$; (II) for the ground band, the phase of $\ket{1}$ and $\ket{4}$ ($\ket{2}$ and $\ket{3}$) have a period of $d/2$ ($d$).
+For the first excited band, the phase of $\ket{1}$ and $\ket{4}$ ($\ket{2}$ and $\ket{3}$) have a period of $d$ ($d/2$).
+In general, for $q_y\neq 0$, the phase of two spin states would have a periodicity of $d$ while the phase of the other two would have a periodicity of $d/2$.
+This is because a nonzero $q_y$ only introduces an overall phase to the spin states at $q_y=0$.

-As discussed in the main text, an additional RF coupling between spin states $\ket{1}$ and $\ket{2}$, and $\ket{3}$ and $\ket{4}$ can break the nonsymmorphic symmetry.
-In this case, the calculated spin density and phase in the real space are shown in Fig.~\ref{figs2}AB respectively for a BEC in the ground and the first excited bands in Fig.~3C.
-The periodicity of the density and phase for each spin state is identical to the periodicity of the Hamiltonian $H'$.
-The maximum density of the ground state sits at the center of each lattice site because of the $s$-wave nature of the ground state.
-The maximum density of the spin states $\ket{1}$ and $\ket{4}$ in first excited state no longer sits at the center of each lattice site.
-The locations of adjacent peak densities are separated by $d/2$.
+(2) \textit{Case 2}\\ The calculated population and phase in the real space for each spin shown in Figs.~\ref{FigSIBECwavefunction_regular}(a) and \ref{FigSIBECwavefunction_regular}(b), respectively, correspond to a BEC in the ground and first excited bands.
+The periodicity of the population and phase for each spin is identical to the periodicity of the Hamiltonian, $d$.
+The maximum population of the ground state sits at $y=\pm nd $, where $n$ is an integer, because of the $s$-wave nature of the ground state.
+On the other hand, for the first excited state, the maximum population of $\ket{1}$ and $\ket{4}$ sits at $y=\pm (2n+1)d/2 $ rather than $y=\pm nd $.
+Besides, there is also local peak population appearing at $y=\pm nd$.